 The dedicated Early Learning area is packed with fun colours and structures for curious young minds to play on and climb.
 This area required openness, allowing the indoors to meet the outdoors for direct access to play.
 The floors needed to be robust.
 Interface LVT was selected for its high-performing nature, offering dimensional stability and durability that resists scratching and scuffing even in the most challenging environments.

 Spatial and material considerations were made to manage the acoustics with the use of acoustic panelling and Interface flooring.
 Research has proven that school planning and design can have a profound influence on concentration and learning outcomes.
 To reduce disruptions and distractions, Interface’s LVT was specified for its best-in-class performance in reducing impact sound and floor-to-floor sound transmission.
-Interface’s LVT comes with the Quiet Mark™ certification, an international award program for excellence in low-noise technology and solutions to unwanted noise.

 “This facility will set a new benchmark for schools and make a difference to the learning of all students.
 The students are extremely proud to know that we have considered such important environmental impacts in the construction of this Centre, which stands as a reminder of what can be achieved with thought and inspiration”